-We’ve written before about the dangers of Oracle’s recent contractual changes to its support agreements (auto-renewals, matching service policies, etc.) – but now we’ve got one clear reason to tell you to cancel your auto-renewal: Auto-renewals mean automatic price rises.
+We’ve written before about the dangers of Oracle’s recent contractual changes to its support agreements.
+However, there’s now one clear reason to cancel your Oracle Support autorenewal: An autorenewal means automatic price rise.

 You read that right.

-We’ve been trying to find out why so many Oracle customers have been talking to us about their 4% price rise this year (and why so many had the same increase of 4%).
+We’ve been trying to find out why so many Oracle customers have been reaching out to us this year after a 4% price rise in their support fees (and why so many had the exact same increase of 4%).

-We initially thought their sales teams were just being particularly well coordinated this year.
-But looking into Oracle’s own documentation on their support auto-renewal process explained why:
+We initially thought that its sales teams were just particularly well coordinated this year.
+But looking into Oracle’s own documentation on its support auto-renewal process explained why:

 Then at the end of the Support Period specified … the technical support services will Auto Renew for an additional Support Period at the fees specified … which will include Oracle’s then current percentage increase over the prior year’s fees.Source: Auto Renew Terms & Conditions in the Oracle Store